How to create a great user experience that makes patrons and staff more productive (and happier)

 Who is in the library and why?

-Library services and management solutions are used by a lot of different people, with many different goals in mind.
+Library services and library management systems and solutions are used by a lot of different people, with many different goals in mind.
 This includes, of course, librarians, but also researchers, instructors and students.

 For example, a first-year university student is likely to search a library’s collection for a specific article or resource needed for a class they are taking.
 A researcher, on the other hand, may be exploring interesting directions in their field and searching for articles on a topic they know very well.
 In addition, it could be the first time the student has ever been exposed to an academic database, while the researcher understands exactly how it works.
 The researcher is intimately familiar with the academic world, knows what they are looking for, and can make full use of the results they get.
 For them, searching for a resource requires much less effort than for the student.